Royal Belgian Veal Stew (Blanquette de Veau Royale)

 Make the White Roux

-In the Dutch oven, melt the remaining 40 g of butter over medium-low heat.
-Whisk in the flour and cook for 2-3 minutes, stirring constantly, until it smells like toasted shortbread but hasn't changed color.
-This white roux thickens the sauce while keeping the dish's signature pale ivory appearance—any browning would ruin the look.
+In the Dutch oven, melt the remaining butter over medium-low heat.
+Whisk in the flour and cook for 2-3 minutes, stirring constantly, until it smells cooked but has not taken on any color.

 3. 10